-Marquette English majors have presented their research at local, regional, and national conferences including the Marquette Undergraduate Humanities Conference, the Conference on College Composition and Communication, the annual conference of the International Writing Centers Association, and, closer to home, the Marquette Humanities Conference.
-They have also presented original scholarly as well as creative work at the national conference of Sigma Tau Delta.
+Marquette English majors have presented their research at local, regional, and national conferences including the Marquette Undergraduate Humanities Conference, the Conference on College Composition and Communication, the annual conference of the International Writing Centers Association, and the annual conference of Sigma Tau Delta.
 Students have published research co-authored with faculty in the Wisconsin English Journal and Perspectives on Undergraduate Research and Mentoring.
 A sample of undergraduate research completed in English courses is available on e-Publications@Marquette.